 We also took the opportunity to take group pictures with all the people from our guests.

-We had quite a lot of pictures and we are quite happy of the pictures our photograph took.
+We had quite a lot of pictures and we are quite happy with the pictures our photographer took.

 Our wedding dinner

 After the aperitif, we continued with the dinner.
 Everything was organized by the restaurant, we did not have to plan for the service.
 We chose and tasted the entire dinner before of course.
 Since we only took the photograph for the first part of the ceremony, the quality of the picture is decreasing ;)

 The dinner was really good.
 After the starter and the main dish, some of my friends and family did some animation.
 Then, the restaurant served our dessert.